easyt0re/Research_ADAMS_Sim/README.md

 apply those splines and see if we could recreate the force

-there are some small drift but I think it's proved to be basically working
+there are some small drift (noise) but I think it's proved to be basically working

 ## 20170903
 ### save *new_ang_measure.bin* as *test_motor_torque_sensors.bin*